 Navigate to the task plan page as described in the section How to access above.

-To export a plan to Microsoft Excel, click on ‘Export Excel’ in the task bar.
+To export a plan to Microsoft Excel, click on ‘Export Excel’ in the task bar (right hand block arrow in white box)

 The file will be exported in XLS format to your download area.